PGJ94/mywebclass-agile-docs/documentation/theme_1/epic_1.md

-## Set up Continuous Integration and Continuous Deployment (CI/CD) pipeline
+## CI/CD Pipeline processing

 Description
-* Setting up a CI/CD pipeline for the website, this will create automation for building a deploying process,improve efficiency, and reduce errors
+* Create automation for building a deploying process,improve efficiency, and reduce errors

 Goals
 * Automate the build and deployment process